LeChatP/RootAsRole/book/src/chsr/file-config.md

           "type": "user" // Type of actor: user, group },
         {
-          "groups": 0, // ID of the group or a list of ID for AND condition "type": "group"
+          "name": "root", // ID of the group or a list of ID for AND condition "type": "group"
         },
         {
           "type": "group",
-          "groups": [ // List of groups, this is an AND condition between groups "groupA",
+          "names": [ // List of groups, this is an AND condition between groups "groupA",
             "groupB"
           ]